 Ludwig is one of the most prestigious brands in the history of drum manufacturing, and they know how to make excellent hardware.
 The LAP3S8 Atlas Scissor Lift is an innovative device that makes it easy to mount your splash cymbal.

-This splash cymbal mount operates differently from the others featured in this guide, and it’s a unique invention because it can attach itself to floor tom legs or cymbal arms for a wide variety of placement options.
+This splash cymbal mount is similar to the DW Dogbone Cymbal Arm, as it can attach itself to floor tom legs or cymbal arms for a wide variety of placement options.

 This piece of kit consists of dual 8” boom arms, which can be moved into the ideal angle depending on your preferences.
 To further expand the flexibility of this device, Ludwig has included aerodyne tilters.

-These tilters can be adjusted in unlimited positions, so you can ensure that your cymbal is in exactly the right place.
+When using the holder, I loved how the tilters could be adjusted in unlimited positions, so I could ensure that my cymbal was in exactly the right place.

 The onboard clamp can be secured onto any standard-sized 12.7mm tom and cymbal arms.
 Most crash, ride, and tom arms will be compatible with this Ludwig-designed device.